 If you’re looking to get a good return on your money, and you’re looking at bank accounts, you might want to consider paying down your mortgage balance.
 Before you do, here are some things you should consider…

 Most bank accounts generate paltry rates of return.
-Those returns are not getting you any interest on your money as such other vehicles that present greater rates of return typically have lock-in periods where the money is tied up for a number of years.
+Those returns are not getting you any interest on your money as such other vehicles that present greater rates of return typically have lock-in periods where the money is tied up for several years.
 This doesn’t point to liquidity so for our purposes and what we’re illustrating we’re talking about a basic money market savings account or a checking account.
 These are not good places to store your money long-term honey long term.
-These sources are good for an emergency fund or for cash on hand but here are some things to consider as it retains to mortgage financing and getting a favorable ROI.
+These sources are good for an emergency fund or cash on hand but here are some things to consider as it retains mortgage financing and gets a favorable ROI.

 Generally, the returns in such accounts are very low 1% or lower is not uncommon.
 So if you have a mortgage on your home, and you’ve been trying to refinance your mortgage, or maybe even aren’t trying to refinance a mortgage, but just are looking to get a better rate of return on your money here are some things to consider: